Issues In Electron

 electron/electronin a concrete and reviewable manner.

-"Finding Support" has a list of resources for getting programming help, reporting security issues, contributing, and more.
+The Electron website has a list of resources for getting programming help, reporting security issues, contributing, and more.
 Please use the issue tracker for bugs only!

 To submit a bug report: